flotpython/webintro/notebooks/18-other-html-tags.md

 * `<br>` to insert a linebreak
 * `<hr>` to insert a horizontal line
 * `<iframe>` to insert another web page
-* `<form>` to group user-provided input
-  out of scope for this course though,
-  as it involves a backend
 * `<canvas>` is a more recent alternative to SVG for graphics,
   [see more on css-tricks](https://css-tricks.com/learn-canvas-snake-game/)